Andrew Benintendi Preview, Player Props: White Sox vs. Tigers

 Tigers Pitching Rankings

-- Tigers pitchers combine to rank 14th in baseball in home runs allowed (161 total, 1.2 per game).
+- Tigers pitchers combine to surrender 165 total home runs at a rate of 1.2 per game (to rank 12th in baseball).

-- In his last time out on Tuesday against the New York Yankees, the left-hander tossed six innings, allowing two earned runs while surrendering four hits.
+- In his last appearance on Saturday against the Chicago White Sox, the right-hander threw seven scoreless innings while surrendering four hits.

-- The 26-year-old has an ERA of 3.93, with 10.5 strikeouts per nine innings, in 10 games this season.
-Opposing hitters have a .234 batting average against him.
+- The 24-year-old has an ERA of 4.65, with 9 strikeouts per nine innings, in 17 games this season.
+Opposing hitters have a .235 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.